apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 Global topic names have this basic structure (note the `global` cluster):

-{% include topic.html p="my-property" c="global" n="my-namespace" t="my-topic" %}
+{% include topic.html ten="my-tenant" n="my-namespace" t="my-topic" %}

 ## Metadata store

 Pulsar uses [Apache Zookeeper](https://zookeeper.apache.org/) for metadata storage, cluster configuration, and coordination.
 In a Pulsar instance:

-* A {% popover global ZooKeeper %} quorum stores configuration for {% popover properties %}, {% popover namespaces %}, and other entities that need to be globally consistent.
+* A {% popover global ZooKeeper %} quorum stores configuration for {% popover tenants %}, {% popover namespaces %}, and other entities that need to be globally consistent.
 * Each cluster has its own local ZooKeeper ensemble that stores {% popover cluster %}-specific configuration and coordination such as ownership metadata, broker load reports, BookKeeper {% popover ledger %} metadata, and more.

 When creating a [new cluster](../../admin/ClustersBrokers#initialize-cluster-metadata)